 During this rise in estrogen, most women will notice changes to their body.
 They may feel breast tightness, abdominal bloating, increased libido, abdominal cramps.
 Also, they may experience a slimy vaginal discharge.

 This discharge is somewhat like a thread and stretchy.
+Many women describe it as looking like raw egg white – clear, slippery and stretchy.
 It hardly breaks when stretched between your fingers.
 It is not sticky and might have a mild odor (not offensive).

 If you get this type of discharge, there is nothing to worry.
 You can check if you have other symptoms of ovulation listed here.